smemsh/git-reltag/README.rst

 Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Subcommands are provided for tagging, checkout, and initialization.
+Subcommands are provided for tagging, checkout, and initialization:
+| ``git reltag <subcommand>``

-**Deploys** can checkout a specific tag, the one before or after the
+- **deploys** can checkout a specific tag, the one before or after the
-checked out one, or the last one that tagged the deploy's parent branch.
+  checked out one, or the last one that tagged the deploy's parent
+  branch.

-**Releases** add a new signed tag, incrementing any of the three
+- **releases** add a new signed tag, incrementing any of the three
   ordinals (resetting less significant ones to zero); a subcommand is
   provided for each of these intentions.

 release subcommands
 -------------------